 1903 Foundations – United States

 Anti-religious sentiment crept back into France in the early years of the 20th Century.
 All the religious men and women who had been teaching in the public schools at that time were banned, and all Catholic schools were closed.
 With the closing of the Catholic schools in France the Sisters turned to other countries for opportunities to teach, including Belgium, Netherlands, Canada, and the British Island of Guernsey.
-The Reverend Mother had been receiving requests for Sisters who were needed in the United States, but the immense distance and their isolation in the various parts of the U.S. frightened the Reverend Mother.
+The Reverend Mother Euphrasie had been receiving requests for Sisters who were needed in the United States, but the immense distance and their isolation in the various parts of the U.S. frightened the Reverend Mother.
 She informed the Sisters of these requests but said she would only consider sending volunteers.
 In response, she received piles of letters such as the following, “I have made the vow to obey, not to choose, I leave the decision in the hands of your motherly direction.”
 The first Sisters to take up the call settled in Wild Rice, North Dakota teaching music and French.
 That same year Sisters settled in Washington state, Texas, Louisiana, Indiana, and Washington D.C.
 In those first years, on account of the Sisters unfamiliarity with the English language, most worked doing housekeeping and cleaning at seminaries, however seven Sisters who settled in Springfield, Illinois had been invited to start a hospital.

 1907 St. Margaret’s Hospital

-In Springfield, the women of the parish helped the Sisters learn the language and gave them sewing supplies, which the Sisters employed in order earn enough money to live.
+In Spring Valley, the women of the parish helped the Sisters learn the language and gave them sewing supplies, which the Sisters employed in order to earn enough money to live.
 The Sisters solicited donations from the local miners until they were able to start what would become St. Margaret’s Hospital.
 They established a surgical suite in their home and began taking patients sent to them by local doctors.
 From 1903 to 1907 the Sisters held one fund raising benefit after another to fund the construction of a hospital.
 They held carnivals, picnics, dances, and baseball games.
 The donations were generous but still by 1907 they had not raised enough to begin construction so the congregation in France sent the money necessary to start building.
 In that mining town, there were often mine accidents and injuries, and until the Sisters came there was no one to treat and care for patients.

 1909 Cherry Mine Disaster